endulum/groves/README.md

 ## Todo

-- [ ] community view can be an outlet, with post search, community stats, moderation/admin tools, and wiki as routes
-- [ ] Add bio field to account settings
+- [ ] fit a "moderation" subroute that allows you to:
-- [ ] add admin/mod/op markers next to reply usernames... later.
+- - see a list of mods, promote a mod, demote a mod
+- - freeze and unfreeze the community
+- - promote someone to admin